 - da Vinci® lobectomy – This technique uses very small tools attached to a robotic arm that the surgeon controls with a computer, which translates his/her hand movements into smaller and more exact maneuvers with these tiny instruments inside the body.
 This allows surgeons to operate with enhanced vision, precision and control to remove part of the lung.
 It may result in a shorter hospital stay, shorter chest tube duration, less or similar rate of blood loss and/or transfusions, and less scarring than open surgery.

-Here are some ways we demonstrate our commitment to care:
+Ways we demonstrate our commitment to care

 - Minimally invasive lung cancer staging with EBUS in 100 percent of applicable cases